 Many small IT providers are “one-man bands,” that don’t necessarily lend themselves well to becoming managed service providers.

 If you are working alone, it’s possible you could provide a decent MSP service to a few clients, but don’t truly have the resources to provide the service to more without spreading yourself too thinly.
 If this is the case, you may be able to make more revenue by sticking to traditional break/fix services.

 2. What kind of infrastructure do you have?

 Managed service providers rely heavily on automation, and have systems in place for monitoring networks and deploying services from a central location.
 If you’ve yet to build up an infrastructure of this nature, you may not be ready to provide true managed services to your clients.

 This doesn’t mean you can’t build up the infrastructure, and extend it so that you can profit from online backup, antivirus, and all the other things a typical business needs.
 But don’t jump into offering managed services until you are properly set up for it.

 3. What kinds of clients are you working with?

-If you’re working with startups or other one man bands, they may not yet be ready to sign up to a managed IT services contract.
+If you’re working with startups or other one-man bands, they may not yet be ready to sign up for a managed IT services contract.

 You must look at your client base and gain an understanding of who you’re dealing with and what kinds of budgets they have.
 At the “smaller” end of the market, you may find yourself with clients that are only willing to pay for IT assistance on an “as needed” basis.